openhab/openhab-addons/bundles/org.openhab.binding.kaleidescape/README.md

 # Kaleidescape Binding

 This binding now makes it possible to easily integrate almost all of the capabilities of the Kaleidescape control protocol into openHAB.
-Beyond just integrating playback transport controls, all meta-data provided via the control protocol are made available for display purposes and to use in rules.
+Beyond just integrating playback transport controls, all meta-data provided via the control protocol is made available for display purposes and to use in rules.
-By using rules, it is possible to control other Things such lighting, projector lens shift, screen masking, etc. based on events that occur during movie playback.
+By using rules, it is possible to control other Things such as lighting, projector lens shift, screen masking, etc. based on events that occur during movie playback.
 Finally, any other command that is supported by the control protocol can be sent to the component through rules.
 See [Kaleidescape-System-Control-Protocol-Reference-Manual.pdf](https://support.kaleidescape.com/article/Control-Protocol-Reference-Manual) for a reference of available commands.